 An act of kindness can transform someone else’s life.
 Becoming an egg donor means you are giving another person the opportunity to realize their dream of building (and raising) a family.

-Receiving an egg donation can be the long-sought answer for women who have already tried other infertility procedures or for women who were born without ovaries, whose ovaries have been removed, or whose ovaries may have been damaged by radiation or chemotherapy after cancer treatment.
+Receiving an egg donation can be the long-sought answer for women who have already tried other infertility procedures or for women who were born without ovaries, whose ovaries have been removed, or whose ovaries may have been damaged.
 Egg donation can also help same-sex male couples have a baby.